 Nowhere is the relationship between commodity prices and the property market more clearly evident than in the price trend of lumber.
 The obvious, intimate connection between board products and houses is an important part of this economic reality.
 The way it plays out is almost like clockwork, in fact, and is the reason so many investors keep an eagle eye on lumber price fluctuations and trends.

 When lumber prices shoot down or up, there is a high probability that the property price index, expressed in terms of housing sale prices, is ready to take a tumble.
+These days, in order to stabilize the price of lumber, this Logging Company and many others like it are adopting a method of sustainably sourced timber.
+As this is an economically feasible option for getting board materials, speaking in the long term, the prediction is that it can bring down costs in the housing market.
 While lumber does seem to be a good commodity to predict the housing market, investors should remember that it often takes the housing index a year or two to respond to a fall or uptick in lumber price levels.

-Copper and Gold Price Declines Often Foretell Property Market Woes
+Steel, Copper, and Fuel Often Foretell Property Market Fluctuations